artsmia/artstories.md/art/frankfurt-kitchen.md

 ## Moving Light

 Don’t be caught in the dark.
 The ceiling light fixture is actually movable allowing one to have maximum light no matter where one is in the kitchen.

-## Ironing board

-The Frankfurt Kitchen was created to make all types of prep work convenient, including ironing clothes.
-A mounted ironing board hides against the wall: just pull down to use.

 ---